 Eltham Palace is one of South London’s best kept secrets.
 After visiting the stunning palace and gardens for the first time last summer, I was surprised that the palace isn’t higher up on visitors’ to do lists when it comes to the capital.
 Unlike many palaces across the country, what makes Eltham unique is the amalgamation of two different, iconic periods of architecture – late Medieval and Art Deco.
 It sounds like an unusual mix, but thanks to the Courtaulds, who were responsible for the restoration of the original buildings and the creation of the 1930s home, they complement each other.

 - Eltham Palace, Court Yard, Eltham, Greenwich, SE9 5QE.
 Nearest station: Eltham or Mottingham.
-Tickets: Adults £10.20, Children £6.10, English Heritage members free.
 For more information, visit the Eltham Palace website.

 For more of Metro Girl’s history posts, click here.

-Posted on 27 January 2015, in Architecture, History, London, Tourist Attractions and tagged 15th century, 1930s, Art deco, Eltham Palace, Henry VIII, history, london, London history, Medieval London, tudor.
+Posted on 27 Jan 2015, in Architecture, History, London, Museums, Tourist Attractions and tagged 15th century, 1930s, Art deco, Eltham, English Heritage, King Henry VIII, Tudor.
 Bookmark the permalink.
-6 Comments.
+7 Comments.